I know, it’s so cliche, but inspiration truly can come from everywhere!

 One of my last projects in our place in Thailand were these decorated cookies (store bought of course) with seafoam colored icing.
 At least seafoam was what I aimed for.
-I came to like this tone so much that I started a Pinterest board just for this color.

 I made my usual egg-white royal icing by hand but instead of lemon juice I used lime, because I had one on hand.
 To thin the icing I also used drops of lime juice instead of water.
 Simply because I am a huge fan of tart flavors and it really helps cut down the sweetness of the icing.
 The lime flavor also somehow matched the color tone I was going for.

 Apparently, a tiny bit of sky blue will give you seafoam colored icing.
 But I didn’t have sky blue on hand, so I tried my own mix of lots of yellow with a little bit of leaf green and royal blue.
 I was quite satisfied with the hue, but once it sat for a few hours, suddenly the yellow developed a lot more than the other colors.
 Oh well, lesson learnt!

 The inspiration for these designs came from a lovely fashion magazine I flipped through in a Thai coffee shop.
 I took iPhone pictures of fabric patterns that really spoke to me to use them as inspiration for a let project.

 Around came the seafoam colored cookies idea.

 For this flowery lace pattern I used a technique I saw on Sugarbelle’s blog.
 Flood the cookies and let dry.
 Pipe a few simple flowers and let them dry before piping more flowers in the gaps.
 Repeat a few times until the pattern is dense enough for your liking (in hindsight I realize I should have done way more flowers).

 For the flowers in my last addition I put little silver dragees (2 mm) as centers.